mauriciopoppe/learning-webgl/NOTES.markdown

 - `attributes` data that differs per vertex
 - `uniform` data that is the same in each vertex
+- `varying` data sent from this shader down the pipeline

 ## Fragment shader